Gandelow: Construction

+Sailing

+Traditionally the gandelows had no standing rigging.
+On the occasions when the westerly wind was right to blow the boats back up the Shannon then a simple sacking sail would be fastened to an upright oar (as Jim McInerney's book explains).
+Another oar would be tied over the stern as a rudder.

+The Ilen School tested the performance of the boats with two simple sails based on the traditional design: a Square rig and a standing Lug sail.

+The School also tried a Spritsail, but this time steering with a conventional rudder.
+This arrangement was harder to control because the 'centre of effort' of the sail was too far aft.

-Gandelows and gondolas
+Gandelows, gundalows and gondolas

 In 2014, at the invitation of the mayor of Venice, four gandelows were taken there to take part in the annual Festa degli asparagi (Asparagus festival).
 This was also an opportunity to directly compare the gandelow with local Italian boats of a similar design (such as the 's'ciopon' - meaning 'big gun'- or a 'sandolo').
-Indeed, when seen side by side, there were many similarities in design and methods of construction which lent some support to the theory, voiced annecdotally in Ireland, that the names gandelow and gondola were somehow connected.
+Indeed, when seen side by side, there were many similarities in design and methods of construction which lent some support to the theory, voiced anecdotally in Ireland, that the names gandelow and gondola were somehow connected.
 However, no conclusive evidence has been found yet.
+There is also the New England Gundalow to consider, though this is a barge not a fishing boat.